lgloredana/nano-6-controlledComponents/README.md

 ## About the application

 This is a simple project with an input and a mirroring label.
-So it label will text mirror what we type into the input.
+So the label will text mirror what we type into the input.
 When all of the text is erased, nothing will be printed to the screen.

 Initial screen: